The development of Trinity will enable our capacity to rise by 50%, an additional 1,000 visitors will enjoy a stay on board each year.

-Our plan is to convert the engine room into six cabins with en-suite accommodation.
+Our plan is to convert the engine room into six en-suite cabins.
 We will reconfigure the light tower to form a central atrium, providing continuous stairway access from the entrance down to the lower deck, and up to the top of the tower.

 On the main deck, we propose to create a large reception area and space around the central staircase and increase the galley area.
 The toilets and showers will be relocated to the lower deck.

-It's on the upper (boat) deck that we plan to build the most obvious additions to Trinity, but in such a way as they harmonise with the traditional lines and style of the ship.
-The 'lookout' will be extended to meet the light tower and then continued further aft as far as the heli deck.
-This will create a large versatile room providing excellent views over the saltmarsh and wider estuary, and it will be furnished with doors opening on to the heli deck.
+It's on the upper (boat) deck we have planned the most obvious additions to Trinity, but in such a way as they harmonise with the traditional lines and style of the ship.
+The 'lookout' has been extended to meet the light tower and then continued further aft as far as the heli deck.
+This had created a large versatile room providing excellent views over the saltmarsh and wider estuary, and will be furnished with doors opening onto the heli deck.

 The proposed design has been reviewed and refined in detail by the architect who designed the conversion from lightship in 1990.
 Trinity House, the original owner of the ship, has advised us on the stability and structural aspects of the design.